-We use annual bonuses paid to motivate our executive officers, including our Named Executive Officers, to achieve our short-term financial and operational objectives while making progress towards our longer-term growth and other goals.
-Consistent with our executive compensation philosophy, these annual bonuses are intended to help us to deliver a competitive total direct compensation opportunity to our executive officers.
+We use annual bonuses to motivate our executive officers, including our Named Executive Officers, to achieve our short-term financial and operational objectives while making progress towards our longer-term growth and other goals.
+Consistent with our executive compensation philosophy, these annual bonuses are intended to help us deliver a competitive total direct compensation opportunity to our executive officers.
 Annual cash bonuses are entirely performance-based, are not guaranteed, and may vary materially from year-to-year.

-Typically, the Compensation Committee establishes cash bonus opportunities pursuant to a formal cash bonus plan that measures and rewards our executive officers for our actual corporate over our fiscal year.
+Typically, the Compensation Committee establishes (recommends to our Board of Directors in the case of our CEO) cash bonus opportunities pursuant to a formal cash bonus plan that measures and rewards our executive officers for our actual corporate performance over the fiscal year.
 The cash bonus plan is designed to pay above-target bonuses when we exceed our annual corporate objectives and below-target bonuses (or no bonuses) when we do not achieve these objectives.

-In January 2021, the Compensation Committee determined to award cash bonus opportunities to our Named Executive Officers, pursuant to the cash bonus plan for 2021.
+In January 2022, the Compensation Committee determined to award (recommend to our Board of Directors in the case of our CEO) cash bonus opportunities to our Named Executive Officers, pursuant to the cash bonus plan for 2022.
 The Compensation Committee has the authority to select the performance measures and related target levels applicable to the annual cash bonus opportunities for our executive officers.
-The performance measures involving our financial results could be determined in accordance with GAAP, or such financial results could consist of non-GAAP financial measures, and any actual results were subject to adjustment by the Compensation Committee for one-time items or unbudgeted or unexpected items when determining whether the target levels for the performance measures had been met.
+The Compensation Committee may also, in its sole discretion, increase, reduce, or eliminate a participant's actual bonus payment.